Perennials are vibrant plants and come in a variety of colors, textures, and shapes.

-The underground part of perennials can withstand the cold winter months so they’ll return in the spring for several years.
+The underground part of perennials can withstand the cold winter months, so they’ll return in the spring for several years.
 Choosing several varieties instead of a large mixture of colors that clash will accent your garden with balance.
 You can also choose your favorite perennial and add a color scheme to complement it.

 These plants can be easily moved to different areas of the garden and still grow well.
-Several types of perennials are red cardinal flower, yellow Day Lillies and orange coneflower.
-The vibrant colors attract birds, bees and hummingbirds, which feed off the nectar.
+Several types of perennials are a red cardinal flower, yellow Day Lillies, and orange coneflower.
+The vibrant colors attract birds, bees, and hummingbirds, which feed on the nectar.